Perhaps the most tiresome and boring part of working in the gym for many is ‘leg day’.

 Although his reputation dipped after a poor World Cup in 2014, Hulk still tore apart Russian Premier League defences with Zenit and banged in 76 goals in 145 games for Shanghai SIPG before returning to Brazil.

 The ex-Germany international was known for having a rocket of a left-foot and it’s easy to see why.
 Judging by his thighs, it would appear that the former Bayern Munich and Arsenal forward spent a lot of time in the gym.

 There you go.
 Pretty obscene quadricep definition if we don’t say so ourselves.

 Wearing your socks as low as possible seems to be a developing trend among footballers, but when you’ve taken the time to sculpt your legs like Jack Grealish, can you blame them?

-The Aston Villa playmaker is showing us all just why he’s so highly regarded, creating chances for fun, turning defenders inside out and now a fully-fledged England international.
+The Manchester City playmaker is showing us all just why he’s so highly regarded, creating chances for fun, turning defenders inside out and now a mainstay in the England squad.
 Gareth Southgate couldn’t ignore those calves forever.